10 Point Test

 Do Your Chiropractic Brochures Measure Up?

 Chiropractic brochures are essential for patient education and supporting patient referrals.
 How well do your current brochures measure up to Patient Media brochures?

 Take this 10-point test:

 1. Design.
-In a split second patients size up the look and feel of your brochures.
+In a split second patients size you up by the look and feel of your brochures.
 Are they enticing?
-Does it represent you and chiropractic in a positive light?
+Do they represent you and chiropractic in a positive light?
 Do they draw patients to take them from your brochure rack?
 If you don't use many brochures, this could be the reason.

 2. Graphics.
-Many brochures are merely a sea of gray type.
-But it's pictures that resonate with today's visual culture.
+Many brochures have too many words.
+Because it's pictures that resonate with today's visual culture.
 Patient Media brochures feature concise, get-to-the-point text.
-The key points are communicated in the short photo captions.
+The key points are communicated in the subheads and short photo captions.

 3. Print quality.
 This is where other patient education companies cut corners to increase profits.
 Cheaper paper.
 Smaller printing presses.
 Does the paper feel good to the touch?
 Are the colors bright and vibrant?
 Are the images sharp and perfectly registered?